General elections in Singapore: Overseas voting

-Introduced in 2005 but not used until the 2006 elections, voters are also allowed to cast their votes aboard outside Singapore at any one of the designated overseas polling stations (Note: As of 2025, there are ten overseas polling stations assigned by the ELD, located at six countries.
+Introduced in 2001 but not used until the 2006 elections, (Note: The overseas voting was enacted by the government on May 15, 2001.
+It was originally planned to be used in the subsequent election, but this feature was suspended per security reasons following the September 11 attacks.
+It was also not used in the 2025 presidential election because of a walkover.) voters are also allowed to cast their votes aboard outside Singapore at any one of the designated overseas polling stations (Note: As of 2025, there are ten overseas polling stations assigned by the ELD, located at six countries.
 They are in Australia (Canberra), China (Beijing, Hong Kong and Shanghai), Japan (Tokyo), United Arab Emirates (Dubai), United Kingdom (London), and United States (New York, San Francisco and Washington D.C.).)) in addition to the eligibilities as a local voter, an additional criteria for eligibility as an overseas voter is that the voter must provide both a recent contact address (Local Contact Address (LCA)) and an overseas address on the voter's residence registered with the Immigration & Checkpoints Authority (ICA), and has resided in Singapore for an aggregate of at least 30 days during the 3-year period before the cut-off date.

 Polling stations open based on the times from the Singapore time zone (UTC+08:00), from 8 am to 8 pm.
 (Note: Per differences across Time zone, only the overseas polls held in China shares the same time zone as Singapore.
 United States uses either the Pacific or Eastern time zones (UTC-08:00 and UTC−05:00, respectively), United Kingdom uses UTC+00:00, Dubai uses UTC+04:00, Tokyo uses UTC+09:00, and Canberra uses UTC+10:00.
 Both United States and United Kingdom are also subjected to Daylight Saving Time at some certain months of the year.)
 Similar to votes cast locally, voting is also compulsory and can only be done once.
 After voting ended, the ballot boxes are sealed and are transported back to Singapore; the counting is conducted a few days after the election ended and once all the boxes are safely returned, though the counts of the votes do not affect the eventual outcome as the overseas electorate is much smaller, ranging from 558 during the debut to 8,630 in the 2025 election.

 As of the 2023 presidential election and in the 2025 general election, postal voting is implemented for overseas voters.
 A ballot is available to postal voters via the ELD's online voter services after Nomination Day (if there is a contest), where they download and print a copy of it along with a pre-paid return envelope.
 Valid envelopes must be postmarked and have to be reached to Singapore before Polling day and by Returning Officer within 10 days afterwards.